 Dogo Onsen is the oldest hot spring resort, located to the east of central Matsuyama and is the main attraction of that place.
 It's a public bathhouse made of wood, with two indoor baths (the larger bath is the Kami no Yu while the Tama no Yu is the smaller one).

 Kyoto is the center of traditional Japanese culture, and is thus surrounded by hundreds of Buddhist and Shinto temples and shrines.

 One of the main tourist spots located outside the center is a forest of bamboo plants known as the Arashiyama Bamboo Forest.
-One of Isao Takahata’s films, The Tale of Princess Kaguya, was inspired by the historical and spiritual settings of the forest.
+One of Isao Takahata's films, The Tale of the Princess Kaguya, was inspired by the historical and spiritual settings of this forest.

 Arashiyama Bamboo Forest is located in the Arashiyama District in Kyoto, about 500 meters out (approximately one-hour walk at normal speed).
 But it's quite a sight, so you should take your time and be engulfed by the enthralling grove of towering bamboo grass.

 12. Sayama Hills

 In the anime film My Neighbor Totoro, Mei and Satsuki met the yokai (named Totoro) who lives in the forest after moving to an old house near said forest.
 Totoro gave the two girls many adventures that were amazing, glamorous, and full of fun.

 It's said that Sayama Hills was the inspiration for the green scenery in Hayao Miyazaki's film.
 Sayama Hills is located in northwestern Tokyo and southwestern Saitama prefecture.